jshvn/professional/linkedin/linkedin.md

 Overview:

-Joined the Acrobat iOS team to grow my knowledge of iOS and watchOS.
-Developed a prototype Apple Watch integration with Acrobat that was ahead of its time.
-Worked on initial Dropbox integration with Acrobat.
+Developed features and fixes, constructed an Apple Watch prototype, contributed to Dropbox integration, and won the 2015 Expo.

 Highlights:

-- Proposed and developed a prototype presentation control companion application for Acrobat on the Apple Watch
+- Proposed and developed a prototype PDF presentation control app for Acrobat on Apple Watch
-- Utilized Core Motion API to detect and react to hand gestures, allowing user to control their presentation without button pressing
+- Utilized Core Motion API to enable gesture-based presentation control, eliminating the need for button presses
-- Worked on initial Dropbox cloud provider filesystem integration within Acrobat iOS
+- Contributed to the initial integration of native Dropbox cloud storage within Acrobat for iOS
-- Winner of the 2015 Intern Project Expo in San Jose for the second year in a row for Apple Watch work
+- Awarded first place at the 2015 Intern Project Expo in San Jose for Apple Watch work, marking a second year consecutive win

 ---
 ### Software Engineering Intern - Mobile App Development